 Across the Maqtha Art District

 The St+art foundation has done a beautiful job of transforming this colony into an art district.
 However, when I visited the Maqtha colony beside the Idgah last month, I was not very happy with the cleanliness of that area.
 Could not cover beyond a couple of streets.
 So had to cut short my exploration.

 However, you may want to read about the murals at Maqtha art district in a write-up on Atlas Obscura, for which I have contributed my bit.

 Around Mozamjahi Market area

-One can find street art in Gachibowli as well as on the walls across the State Assembly, however, due to heavy traffic, I could not stop my bike and click a few captures.
+Finding street art in Gachibowli as well as on the walls across the State Assembly is quite possible, however, due to heavy traffic, I could not stop my bike and click a few captures.

 Finding Street Art in Secunderabad

 With the development of the Hyderabad metro, there is more concrete than before.
 But thanks to an initiative, the pillars that hold the metro tracks have been sensibly adorned with traditional art.
 Street art in Secunderabad is in contrast to the street art that beautifies its twin – Hyderabad.
 The metro pillars in and around Sangeet Theatre and St.Ann’s School have been embellished with Cheriyal paintings.